Visiting Palace of Versailles – a day trip from Paris

 We didn’t want to spend the few hours we had for exploring to stand in a ticket line.
-When we arrived I was glad we had purchased “skip the line tickets” as the place was crowded, and it was +30C.
-As proud as I was (for being so smart) we marched straight to the entrance on the side, as it was stated on the tickets, past the snake formed long queue of people, who were not as smart as me, or just were lazy to get their tickets in advance, and asked personnel if we could go in because we had pre-purchased the tickets.
+When we arrived, I was glad we had purchased “skip the line tickets” as the place was crowded, and it was +30C.
+As proud as I was (for being so smart) we marched straight to the entrance on the side, as it was stated on the tickets.
+We passed the snake formed queue of people, who were not as smart as me, or just were lazy to get their tickets in advance, and asked personnel if we could go in because we had pre-purchased the tickets.
 The man looked at me at said that I had to wait in line.

 Me – “What line?

 The man – “You see this long queue of approximately 200 m?
 That line”

 Well, thank you, for bringing me back to earth – apparently I was not as smart as I thought.
 Now we had to decide whether we wanted to spend our time on waiting on, what looked like at least an hour long line or forget about the whole Chateau de Versailles.

 Disappointed as we were, I thought – I came here to see Chateau de Versailles, so I can’t give up yet.
 As we tried to take some photos through the gates, just 5 meters away from the entrance, we thought “what the heck.”
 So – WE SNUCK IN LINE!
 Can you imagine two responsible adults and a 12-year-old?
 I am not sure if I should be proud of our selves for being so creative and determine or be ashamed.